Evyatar831/Movie-Ticket-Interactive-Movie-Ticket-Booking-Android-App/README.md

 ## Project Overview

-MovieTicket360 is an interactive Android mobile application designed to provide users with a seamless movie ticket booking experience.
+MovieTicket is an interactive Android mobile application designed to provide users with a seamless movie ticket booking experience.
 Developed as part of a comprehensive Android UI development drill, this application demonstrates modern mobile app design principles and user interface best practices.

 ## Features